 The owner/developer shall contract with a CT LEP to investigate proposed development sites and existing buildings, in order to identify environmental concerns that need to comply with federal and/or state regulations.
+The Owner's LEP should ensure that the investigation, testing and reporting for hazardous materials is performed by qualified licensed consultants, contractors and laboratories.
 Based on the nature/conditions of the site and the types of environmental concerns initially identified by the environmental consultants, additional investigation and/or testing may be required.
 Based on the results of investigation and testing, site and/or building remediation and/or abatement may be required.
 The licensed environmental professional shall evaluate the site thoroughly via Environmental Site Assessments to give a sound and reasonable opinion regarding the findings, including whether additional site investigation and testing is warranted.